Montreal writer and publisher Linda Leith was born in Northern Ireland and has lived in London, Basel, Paris, Budapest, and Ottawa.

 Her translation into English of Louis Gauthier's Travels with an Umbrella: An Irish Journey (Signature 2000), was shortlisted for the Glassco Prize and the QWF Translation prize.

-Linda Leith holds a B.A., First Class Honours in Philosophy from McGill University (1970) and a Ph.D. in English Literature from the University of London (1976); her thesis is on the English fiction of Samuel Beckett.
-She has published critical work in both Canadian and international literary and scholarly publications (including Studies in Canadian Literature, Québec Studies, Science-Fiction Studies, and New Hungarian Quarterly) and has taught at John Abbott College, at McGill and at Concordia University,where she is Adjunct Professor of English.
+Linda Leith holds a B.A., First Class Honours in Philosophy from McGill University and a Ph.D. in English Literature from the University of London (1976); her thesis is on the English fiction of Samuel Beckett.
+She has published critical work in both Canadian and international literary and scholarly publications (including Studies in Canadian Literature, Québec Studies, Lettres québécoises, Science-Fiction Studies, and New Hungarian Quarterly) and has taught at John Abbott College, at McGill and at Concordia University.

-Her first book, the literary monograph Introducing Hugh MacLennan's Two Solitudes,was commissioned by ECW Press (1990) and later translated as Deux solitudes (XYZ Éditeur, 2008,trans.
+Her first book, the literary monograph Introducing Hugh MacLennan's Two Solitudes, was commissioned by ECW Press (1990) and later translated as Deux solitudes (XYZ Éditeur, 2008, trans.
 Hélène Rioux).
-Leith's own translation of Quebec author Louis Gauthier's Voyage en Irlande avec un parapluie, Travels with an Umbrella: An Irish Journey (Signature, 2000), was nominated for both the QWF Translation Prize and the Glassco Prize.
+Leith's own translation of Quebec author Louis Gauthier's Voyage en Irlande avec un parapluie, entitled Travels with an Umbrella: An Irish Journey (Signature, 2000), was nominated for both the QWF Translation Prize and the Glassco Prize.

 As Vice-chair of The Writers' Union of Canada (TWUC), Leith worked with fellow writers Ann Charney and Mary Soderstrom to organize a notable literary event in French and English.
 Write pour écrire took place in October 1996 and was the first collaboration on a literary event between TWUC and Union des écrivaines et écrivains québécois.

-A member of the board of Journées de la Culture (1989-1990), Leith was the founding Vice-President of Quebec Writers' Federation (1998-2003) and currently sits on the Commission consultative en littérature for the Conseil des arts et des lettres du Québec (CALQ; 2008 to the present).
-She has sat on several arts council juries and on the jury for the Commonwealth Book Prize 2013.
+A member of the board of Journées de la Culture (1989-1990), Leith was the founding Vice-President of Quebec Writers' Federation (1998-2003) and sat on the Commission consultative en littérature for the Conseil des arts et des lettres du Québec (CALQ; 2008-2010).
+She has sat on several arts council juries and on the jury for the Commonwealth Book Prize.

-Winner of the Quebec Writers' Federation Community Award in 2003, she was in 2009 the recipient of Canada's Commissioner of Official Languages' first Award of Excellence, Linguistic Duality, and in 2012 was the recipient of the Queen Elizabeth II Diamond Jubilee Medal for her "contribution to Canada."
+Winner of the Quebec Writers' Federation Community Award in 2003, she was in 2009 the recipient of Canada's Commissioner of Official Languages' first Award of Excellence, Linguistic Duality, and is the recipient of the Queen Elizabeth II Diamond Jubilee Medal for her "contribution to Canada."

 Linda Leith founded Blue Metropolis Foundation in 1997.
 As President and Artistic Director of Blue Metropolis for a period of 14 years ending with her resignation in 2010, she designed and produced a wide range of innovative literary and educational activities for the Foundation.
 These include, most notably, the Blue Metropolis Montreal International Literary Festival, which was the world's first multilingual literary festival, bringing such international stars as Norman Mailer, Paul Auster, Mavis Gallant, Maryse Condé, Derek Walcott, Adonis, Margaret Drabble, Alaa al Aswany, A.S.
 Byatt, A.B.
 Yehoshua, Amitav Ghosh, and Carlos Fuentes to Montreal.
 Considered a model of diversity and inclusion, Blue Metropolis has been nominated for many honours, including the Grand prix du Conseil des Arts de Montréal both in 2001 and in 2007.